IntelLabs/scenario_execution/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior.

 **Expected behavior**
 A clear and concise description of what you expected to happen.